 Course Registration Dates

-Students currently in grades 9-11 will begin registration on Wednesday, February 21.
-Registration for current 8th graders will begin on Monday, February 26.
-After meeting with counselors in small groups, students in all grade levels will register online through their Family Access account.
+Students currently in grades 9 and 10 will begin registration on Tuesday, February 19, during CCR Cohorts.
+Students in grade 11 will begin registration on Tuesday, February 26, in CCR Cohorts.
+Students in grade 8 will begin registration on Monday, February 25, when High School Counselors go to the Middle School.
+After registration is introduced on these dates, students in all grade levels will register online through their Family Access account.
 Log in to Skyward using STUDENT user name and password; registration is not possible using parent log-in information.

 Preparation for Registration

 There are two keys to registration: understanding what is offered and understanding how to register!